KanishAnand/MPI/README.md

 ## Analysis

-- For N = 1e4 and 11 processes: Time Taken: 0.0002231 seconds
+For N = 10000, Time Taken (in seconds):

+- 1 Process: 0.0002481
+- 4 Processes: 0.0002283
+- 11 Processes: 0.0002231

 # Parallel Quick Sort

 ## Description:

 A parallel approach using MPI is followed to sort given array using quick sort algorithm.
 Initially input array is divided into equal continous subarrays with size of each subarray depending upon total number of processes.
-Subarrays are passed to each process where each process sorts their recieved subarrays parallely using quick sort algorithm.
+Subarrays are passed to each process where each process sorts their recieved subarrays parallely using randomized quick sort algorithm.
 Now after each process sorts its subarray they send back the sorted subarray to root process.
 Root process also sorts its own part of the subarray.
 After recieving all sorted subarray all of them are merged using `C++ STL Set` as explained below.